 Nikon also has some of the best lenses for bird photography and one top choice is the Nikon AF-S FX 200-500mm f/5.6E ED VR.
 This has the added benefit of having a larger minimum focal length of 200mm, whereas many telephoto lenses have a minimum of 100mm or 150mm.

 On FX-format cameras, the maximum focal length is 500mm, and on Nikon DX cameras, this is an equivalent of 750mm.
-This makes it incredibly powerful and a brilliant lens for detailed bird photography.
+This makes it an incredibly powerful and brilliant lens for detailed bird photography.

 For consistent quality, the lens has Vibration Reduction, which works for up to 4.5 stops.
 It also has a constant maximum aperture of f/5.6 throughout the focal lengths.
 This means that you can get excellent background separation and even create professional bokeh effects.